jeffmikels/ProPresenter-API/Pro7.md

 # ProPresenter-API
 Documenting RenewedVision's undocumented network protocols with examples

-This document refers to *ProPresenter 6*.
+This document refers to *ProPresenter 7*.

-Both the Remote Control and the Stage Display protocols are unencrypted text-based websocket connections from the client to the ProPresenter instance.
+Both the Remote Control and the Stage Display protocols are unencrypted text-based WebSocket connections from the client App to the ProPresenter instance.

 Note, if both the Remote Control and the Stage Display interface are enabled in ProPresenter, they both operate over the *Remote Control* network port.